 Age-related dizziness and imbalance usually has a complex combination of overlapping symptoms.
 It is notoriously difficult to assess due to the likelihood of having two or more chronic conditions in combination with normal age-related deterioration of the balance system.
 You may be referred to one or more specialists.
 A variety of medical tests may be ordered.

 Some vestibular test results may have particular significance in the elderly.
 For example, the sole presence of vestibular-ocular reflex (VOR) asymmetry is a significant predictor of falls.

 Clinicians are able to adapt some tests to accommodate issues with the joints, muscles, or cognition.

 Sometimes dizziness is a sign of a serious and potentially life-threatening condition, usually a stroke.
 The risk of a more serious diagnosis rises with age.
-If you or someone you know is dizzy and has any of these red flag signs, get immediate medical help - call 911 or go to the nearest hospital emergency department:
+If you or someone you know is dizzy and has any of these red flag signs, get immediate medical help - call 911 or other emergency services right away:

 - Fever of 39.4°C (103°F) or greater.